achoora/OwnYourCode/README.md

 # OwnYourCode
-This is a place holder for the code snippets which will help others to clear the concepts about programming syntax and some fun code.
+This is a place holder for original code snippets which I create to keep track with the programming languages, I hope it will also help others to clear the concepts about programming syntax and see some fun code.